 Survey

 The survey is designed to provide longitudinal results in conjunction with the earlier Global Survey of Physicists, described above.
 Particular care was taken to expand the earlier survey.
 Both surveys are based on snowball samples, and are not intended to provide percentages of women in disciplines or fields.
-It is noted that this role is complementary to that of quantitative surveys, including the UNESCO SAGA surveys [31, 32], and work on comparing the types of survey is likely to yield insight.
+It is noted that this role is complementary to that of quantitative surveys, including the UNESCO SAGA surveys [31, 32] and PISA results [25], and work on comparing the types of survey is likely to yield insight.

-The survey was translated onto English, French, Chinese, Japanese, Russian, Spanish, and Arabic.
+The survey was provided in English, French, Chinese, Japanese, Russian, Spanish, and Arabic.
 Because this work covers global cultures and diverse scientific communities, particular care was taken to make sure that the questions were likely to reflect the realities of life across the continents.
 Three regional workshops were held, in Africa, Asia, and Latin-America and the Caribbean.
 A principle of the project is that it includes men as participants, organizers and representatives at the workshops.
-The participating countries were, in South Africa: Algeria, Burkina Faso, Botswana, Cameroon, Ethiopia, France, Kenya, Lesotho, Morocco, Madagascar, Malawi, Nigeria, South Africa, Swaziland, Uganda, United States and Zimbabwe; in Taiwan: Australia, China, France, India, Israel, Japan, Korea, Nepal, Malaysia, Taiwan, Thailand, and United States; and in Colombia: Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, El Salvador, Mexico, Peru and United States.
+The participating countries were, in South Africa: Algeria, Burkina Faso, Botswana, Cameroon, Ethiopia, France, Kenya, Lesotho, Morocco, Madagascar, Malawi, Nigeria, South Africa, Swaziland, Uganda, the United States and Zimbabwe; in Taiwan: Australia, China, France, India, Israel, Japan, Korea, Nepal, Malaysia, Taiwan, Thailand, and the United States; and in Colombia: Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, El Salvador, Mexico, Peru and the United States.

 Each workshop provided additional insight to relevant questions.
 In Africa, participants requested that questions on career disruptions should include health, conflict, natural disasters, and other continent-specific answers, and Arabic was added as a language.
 In Asia, an emphasis on participants in industry emerged and the survey was expanded to included professionals and industrialists.
 In Latin America and the Caribbean, a focus on youth and young scientists emerged from an exchange session on the special needs of young people.